joemphilips/NRustLightning/tests/NRustLightning.Server.Tests/README.md

 docker-compose down -v --remove-orphans
 ```

-there is a script for using rpc in docker-compose easily those are...
+there is a script for using rpc in docker-compose easily.
+Those are...

 * `./docker-bitcoin-cli.sh`
 * `./docker-lightning-cli.sh`